gsoria/jaeger-client-examples/README.md

 # jaeger-client-examples
-This repo containt two projects to test jaeger-client-java.
+This repo contains two projects to test jaeger-client-java.
 Both projects were created to test the integration with jaeger and identify the dependencies of jaeger-client-java.

 ## Dependencies
 It is necessary to have the all-in-one jaeger docker image running: